select-8/mock-bigthief-htmlsite/README.md

 For this project, I have built a mobile-first responsive website for the rock group Big Thief.
 It can be viewed [here](https://select-8.github.io/ucfed-milestone-no1/index.html).

-Relatively new to the music of Big Thief, from the moment I heard the song _Cattails_ I was drawn in by their sound and aesthetic.
-My hope is this has somehow seeped into the project presented here.

-My primary goal was to make the best site I could, utilising and building upon the processes and technologies outlined throughout the User Centric Front End Development modules and to take the initial steps towards developing my own working method as a web developer.
+Relatively new to the music of Big Thief, from the moment I heard the song [_Cattails_](https://youtu.be/dUR-Ad8QcmA) I was captured by the subtle oddness of their sound and their image.
+While keeping this in mind, my goals for the project are to make the best Big Thief site I can, building upon the processes and technologies outlined throughout the User Centric Front End Development modules, and to take some initial steps towards developing my own working method as a web developer.

 For the most part I'm happy I have met these goals, at the very least I now have a much clearer understanding about what I don't know yet!

 The site consists of 5 linked pages.
 It incorporates main navigation, grid layout, display and text utilities, and modal components provided by Bootstrap.

-All links have functioning endpoints.
-The mailing list goes nowhere.

 I used Notion as a project management tool.
 I created a sprint with bite-sized tasks.
 This can be viewed by anyone with an @codeinstitute.net email [here] (https://www.notion.so/liamucmsp/e0125f6404bb4daaa59b5b10da2a7415?v=04742600702b4e64a04207bb24732246).